ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

 10. After vCenter Server is rebooted, verify normal operation by logging in to the vCenter Server user interface.
 11. Go to the ``<VCSA 6.7 iso mount>:\vcsa-converge-cli\win32`` directory in a command window.
 12. Run the ``vcsa-util.exe`` with the **decommission** switch and the path to the previously edited ``decommission_psc.json`` file.
 For example, ``vcsa-util decommission --no-ssl-certificate-verification c:\temp\decommission_psc.json -v``.
 13. When the command completes successfully, log in to the vCenter flex user interface.
-Verify that the vCenter appliance is the only one listed in non-linked environments and that all services are healthy.
+Verify that the vCenter appliance is the only one listed in nonlinked environments and that all services are working correctly.
 14. Delete the old PSC, vCenter, and the unused consolidated PSC VMs.
 15. Rename the vCenter Server within the vCenter Server user interface to ``<instancename>_vc_separate``.
 For example, if your vCenter Server instance name is **production** then the vCenter Server user interface name is **production_vc_separate**.
 The renaming is necessary so the automation can resume its function for this vCenter Server instance.